bendsp/emoji-analysis/README.md

    - The **average RGB color**, considering only visible pixels.
    - The **area ratio**, measuring how much of the image is non-transparent.
 4. **Saves Data** – Outputs a JSON file with the processed results.

+> [!NOTE]
+> Emoji Info currently only supports Apple's family of emojis.